Luiscn/chrImag/README.md

 # chrImag
-This program is used to convert image into a matrix of characters which looks similar to the image.
+This program is used to convert an image into a matrix of characters which looks similar to the image.

 1. Store image in './input'
 2. Run './chr.py'